zaida04/g.js-self/README.md

-> ### ⚠️ This project is in the works, but is usable.
-Be weary of bugs.
-This library only works with selfbots for now.
-Selfbots are a gray zone in Guilded, so use this library at your own risk.
+> ### ⚠️ This library only works with selfbots, which are a gray zone in Guilded, so use this library at your own risk.

 <div align="center">
     <img src="static/readme-header.png" width="546" alt="guildedjs"/>